 FYI: A basic condition for the surface transitive sentence: (4) the described action must be discrete and performed on a specific object. (...).
 If transitive sentence condition (4) is not met an antipassive construction is used (Patz 2002: 145).

-The antipassive in Kuku Yalanji is used productively for what may be called a 'generalized action' (...).This means that the described action is not discrete and is performed on some general or 'non-individuated' object, which may or may not be stated in the surface structure.
-To indicate 'generalized action' on a 'non-individuated' object, the antipassive construction contains a reduplicated verb form (Patz 2002: 152-153). @The author refers to Hopper & Thompson (1980: 253), where non-individuated P means non-referential (KJ).
+Reduplicated verb: The antipassive in Kuku Yalanji is used productively for what may be called a 'generalized action' (...).This means that the described action is not discrete and is performed on some general or 'non-individuated' object, which may or may not be stated in the surface structure.
+To indicate 'generalized action' on a 'non-individuated' object, the antipassive construction contains a reduplicated verb form (Patz 2002: 152-153). @The author refers to Hopper and Thompson (1980: 253), where non-individuated P means non-referential.

 Waybala-ngka, jana bama wubul kuni-l-kuni-ny.